artsiomkorzun/1brc-walkthrough/Walkthrough.md

 Nice!

 ### 20 - Branchy 08 Loop
-All these branches and the fact, that the main dataset contains 97.5% of stations with length 0-15, give us an idea to try writing a branchy loop.
+All these branches and the fact, that the main dataset contains 97.5% of stations with lengths 0-15, give us an idea to try writing a branchy loop.
 We will split it into three cases: 0-7, 8-15, 16+.

 ```java